jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ===

 The belief in nobles divine rights wasn't simple selfishness.
 A lot of smart people wrote philosophy to justify one person having absolute power.
 The rules that kept royalty in power didn't call themselves a Death Star.
-The royal rulebook was based in a respected philosophy.
+The royal rulebook was based on a respected philosophy.

-Today, the rules that make our products hard to repair, tell us to wait on hold, have us sign confusing contracts, is our rulebook.
-While all these rules exist to keep us in the Industrial Age—they aren't arbitrary rules.
+Today, the rules that make our products hard to repair, tell us to wait on hold, make us sign confusing contracts, is our rulebook.
+Many of these rules exist to keep the Industrial Age alive, they aren't arbitrary rules.
 They come from Industrial Age philosophy.
 Something to remember as we push the middle-class into the Internet Age.
 The antagonists feel justified using their Death Star.
+And they'll keep winning, until we believe in a new philosophy.

 ## The Era of mass-collaboration Is Already Here